Nirkaz/AdventOfCode/README.md

 # AdventOfCode

-C# solutions to the [Advent of Code](https://adventofcode.com) problems. i'm not trying to be competitive, I just doing it for fun.
+C# solutions to the [Advent of Code](https://adventofcode.com) problems.
+I'm not trying to be competitive, I just doing it for fun.

 ## Current progress: